Jennifer V. Evans

-I currently supervise a growing number of MA and PhD students with wide-ranging interests in the social and cultural history of 20th and 21st century Germany.
+I am happy to supervise MA and PhD students with wide-ranging interests in the social and cultural history of 20th and 21st century Germany and Europe.
 I am particularly interested in theoretically informed approaches to the history of the body, gender, and sexuality, visual culture, public memory, and the everyday.

 - contemporary Germany and East Central Europe

 - history of sexuality; visual culture, including social media and photography; social and cultural theory

 - historical subjectivity; the spatial, visual, and now digital turns; “other victims” of the Holocaust; the Sexual Revolution